Buying Foreclosure in South Florida

 A public auction often offers some of the best bargains and avoids the unpredictability of dealing directly with the owner.

 If the lender takes ownership of the property, either through an agreement with the owner during pre-foreclosure or at the public auction, the lender will usually want to re-sell the property to recover the unpaid loan amount.
 A property owned by a lender is also know as REO (Real Estate Owned) or Foreclosed.

 The lender will then typically clear the title and perform needed maintenance and repair; however, the potential bargain for these REO homes is typically less than a pre-foreclosure or auction property.
 The advantage of purchasing directly from the bank is the elimination of all title risk.

 If you are interested in buying or investing in Foreclosures and Short Sales in Parkland, Coral Springs, Lighthouse Point and surrounding cities, contact Covino Real Estate LLC today.

-Search Boca Raton Listings, Parkland Listings or Coral Springs Listings by price range; search our regional MLS system for access to listings in Parkland, Coral Springs and surrounding areas; or tell us what your needs are, your budget, and where you'd like to live.
+Search the MLS listings in Boca Raton, Delray Beach MLS, Highland Beach MLS, Hillsboro Beach MLS, Lighthouse Point MLS or Parkland by price range; search our regional MLS system to find the latest properties listed for sale; or tell us what your needs are, your budget, and where you'd like to live.
 We'll get back to you with a detailed list of properties you would expect from experienced Realtors®.